open-covid-19/data/README.md

 [using the data](#use-the-data), and for more details about each dataset see the section about [understanding the data](#understand-the-data).

+## Why another dataset?

+There are many other public covid19 datasets.
+However, we believe this dataset is unique in the way that it merges multiple global sources using a consistent set of region keys.
+We hope this will make it easier for researchers to use.

 ## Explore the data
 |     |     |
 | --- | --- |